Silver Crater Mine

-Silver Crater Mine, previously known as the Basin Deposit, is an abandoned mine in Cardiff, Ontario.
+Silver Crater Mine, previously known as the Basin Deposit, is an abandoned mine in Cardiff, Ontario, Canada.
 It has produced some of the world's most notable betafite crystals.

 The mine has been worked since the late 19th-century, with industrial mining of mica starting in 1927.
 Uranium was sought in the 1950s and the mine has been abandoned since 1955.

 Location, nomenclature, and geology

-Silver Crater mine is located 8 miles west of Bancroft.
+Silver Crater mine is located 13 kilometres (8 mi) west of Bancroft.
 It was previously known as the Basin Deposit or Basic Occurrence.

 The mine is located in the Grenville Province geological area.
 Mining activity enabled access to crustal carbonatite in a biotite-amphibolite and syenitized gneiss rock, located between an area of granite to the north and marble to the south.

 Geologists assess that the minerals found at the mine reached the current location about 1,050 or about 1,150 million years ago.

 History and activities

 Prospectors have worked the area of the mine since the late 19th-century, seeking mica, phosphate, and feldspar.

 S. Orser and D. J. Wilson worked the mine in 1925.
 In 1927, Bancroft Mining Company started excavations and found a cavity holding albite, fluorite, pyrite, sphene, and apatite crystals on the cavity floor.
 Pits were dug around the mine from which mica crystals as large as four-feet across were harvested until the 1940s.
 Between the mica formatings, apatite, betafite, and lepidomelane were also found.

 Bancroft Mica and Stone Products Mining Syndicate operated the mine from 1947 to 1949 and sold the mica which they extracted from a 30 foot by 65 foot wide open pit.